rontea/theme_3/README.md

 # theme_3

 > **Warning**
-> This is a test deploy on NPM under 2.0.0-development.
+> This is a Beta version 0.0.0-beta version
-> Do not use this release.
+> You can test this release.

 A command-line interface (CLI) tool to manage and build web projects efficiently.

 > **Warning**
-> This build is currently on development.
+> This build is currently on Beta.

 #### Version 2.0.0-dev.1 What's New